History of the automobile: 19th century

-During the 19th century, attempts were made to introduce steam-powered vehicles.
-Innovations such as hand brakes, multispeed transmissions, and better steering developed.
-Some successful vehicles provided mass transit until a backlash against these large vehicles resulted in the passage of legislation such as the UK Locomotives Act 1865, which required many self-propelled vehicles on public roads to be preceded by a man on foot waving a red flag and blowing a horn.
-This effectively halted road auto development in the United Kingdom for most of the 19th century; inventors and engineers shifted their efforts to improvements in railway locomotives.
-The law was not repealed until 1896, although the need for the red flag was removed in 1878.
+During the early 19th century, there were successful attempts in Britain to introduce steam-powered coaches, such as those of Gurney and Hancock.
+However, opposing interests succeeded in making services uneconomical by charging exaggerated turnpike tolls.
+The use of steam for transport switched to the railways.
+From the mid-century, steam was used for heavy vehicles to provide motive power for haulage and in agriculture.
+A backlash against these large vehicles being used on roads resulted in legislation such as the UK Locomotives Act 1865.
+This required mechanically-powered vehicles on public roads to be preceded by a man on foot carrying a red flag.
+This hindered road transport development in the United Kingdom for the rest of the 19th century.
+After the successful development of light motor cars in France and Germany, lobbying by motorists succeeded in getting the law lifted in 1896 for vehicles weighing less than 3 tons.

 In 1816, a professor at Prague Polytechnic, Josef Bozek, built an oil-fired steam car.
 Walter Hancock, builder and operator of London steam buses, in 1838 built a two-seated car phaeton.

 In 1867, Canadian jeweler Henry Seth Taylor demonstrated his four-wheeled "steam buggy" at the Stanstead Fair in Stanstead, Quebec and again the following year.
 The basis of the buggy, which he began building in 1865, was a high-wheeled carriage with bracing to support a two-cylinder steam engine mounted on the floor.
 In 1873, Frenchman Amédée Bollée built self-propelled steam road vehicles to transport groups of passengers.

 The first automobile suitable for use on existing wagon roads in the United States was a steam-powered vehicle invented in 1871 by Dr. J.W.
 Carhart, a minister of the Methodist Episcopal Church, in Racine, Wisconsin.
 It induced the state of Wisconsin in 1875 to offer a award to the first to produce a substitute for the use of horses and other animals.
 They stipulated that the vehicle would have to maintain an average speed of more than 5 mph over a 200 mi course.
 The offer led to the first city-to-city automobile race in the United States, starting on 16 July 1878 in Green Bay, Wisconsin, and ending in Madison, Wisconsin, via Appleton, Oshkosh, Waupun, Watertown, Fort Atkinson, and Janesville.
 While seven vehicles were registered, only two started competing: the Green Bay and Oshkosh entries.
 The vehicle from Green Bay was faster but broke down before completing the race.
 The Oshkosh finished the 201 mi course in 33 hours and 27 minutes and posted an average speed of 6 mph.
 In 1879, the legislature awarded half the prize.